-Vodafone Qatar proudly announces the signing of a Real Estate, heralding a strategic partnership for the co-creation of cutting-edge digital solutions within the real estate sector.
+Vodafone Qatar proudly announces the signing of a Memorandum of Understanding (MoU) with Ariane Telecom Partner for Project Qatar 2023, from May Real Estate, heralding a strategic partnership for the co-creation of cutting-edge digital solutions within the real estate sector.
 This collaboration aims to facilitate knowledge exchange, offer consultancy services, and jointly develop innovative, digitallycentered initiatives.
 Together, Vodafone Qatar and Ariane Real Estate strive to identify opportunities and leverage their combined expertise to enhance JUN 2023: Platinum Sponsorship for and advance the digital landscape of Qatar's real Microsoft Al Event estate industry.